Work samples

 About Melissa Hyatt

-In December of 2023 one of my original instruments was installed at the Baltimore Museum of Art, in the new Wall of Wonder; an interactive educational installation in the Patricia and Mark Joseph Education Center.
+In December of 2023, one of my original instruments was installed at the Baltimore Museum of Art as part of the new Wall of Wonder, an interactive educational installation in the Patricia and Mark Joseph Education Center.

-My double flute with snake motif sits in a discovery drawer with the theme “Play with Clay” and can be experienced through sight, touch and sound.
-As part of the display there is a button that can be pushed to play an audio of a short composition I created with the instrument.
+My double flute with snake motif is housed in a discovery drawer themed “Play with Clay” and can be experienced through sight, touch, and sound.
+Visitors are invited to engage directly with the instrument, and a button activates an audio recording of a short composition I created specifically for it, allowing the object to be encountered as both sculpture and sounding body.

 Wall of Wonder in the Patricia and Mark Joseph Education Center of the BMA